EndOverdosing/thepaintolivemonologue/README.md

 lore you may ask? heres lore! look at it! attention! yes!

-pls note this is a project of mine going through my thoughts as a normal 16 year old, born 2009
+pls note this is a project of mine going through my thoughts as a normal 16 year old

 i plan on keeping this alive i'll be adding more normal thoughts of mine

 HAH i realized i said project! the feeling of self worth is back maybe i won't kill my self and this isn't illegal what a relief

+one note i'll stay here perm, i am in current and constant high alert, i am nervous 24/7 of something bad will happen so i will everything down or something thats important or speaks to me and make the file it's theme or folder it's subject

+for example if i'm scared, i'll create an emotions folder & create scared.txt

+i am sorry for anyone i've caused harm too i am growing and i'm just human a normal human